Edamame pasta recipe: How to prepare edamame pasta?

 – 400g of cherry tomatoes, drained and halved

-– 4 ounce can of sliced mushrooms, drained (sliced button mushrooms are cheap at Trader Joe’s)
+– 4 ounces can of sliced mushrooms, drained (sliced button mushrooms are cheap at Trader Joe’s)

 – 1 tablespoon of sugar